diegzumillo/Ballbox/README.md

 - ✅ Mass, velocity, and angular velocity control
 - ✅ Force application system
 - ✅ Single header file
+- ✅ Data Oriented Design (to the best of my abilities, at least)
 - ⏳ Static SDFs (Signed Distance Functions.
 I need it for my other thing)
 - ⏳ Constraints, like hinges, springs (maybe)